 Support collaboration with external vendors and service providers to define contracted services and meet the agreed-upon requirements of the business.

-May be an individual contributor or supervise, mentor, and/or coach other business systems analysts.
+May be an individual contributor or supervise, mentor, and/or coach other business systems analysts database administrators / engineers.

 Minimum Qualifications: